BJD007/Indoor-Navigation-Systems/2DLidar/README.md

     - sudo usermod -a -G tty $USER
     - sudo usermod -a -G dialout $USER

-Write a script to communicate with the Pixhawk using the MAVLink protocol.
+Script to communicate with the Pixhawk using the MAVLink protocol.
 Here's a basic Python example using pymavlink: python from pymavlink import mavutil